MichaelNeas/laboratory/practice/swift/iOS.md

 - you can use nibs in nibs and reference them from the outside world with files owner
 - IBInspectable & IBDesignable lets you use IB to modify runtime properties
 - you can add views to nib sceneDock which can be super helpful for modals
+- a container view controller manages it's own view and at least 1 other view that represents a part of the screen
+- refactor menu on right click
+- UIKit is ObjC not swift
+- Embed segues are an alternative to loading child view controllers in code, requires container views to use
+- Outlet collections can store multiple ui elements to an array
+- It's important to think about abstract classes paired with generics

 ## IB HotKeys
 - cmd + 0, opt + cmd + 0 to bring in/out side views